robmcelhinney/MiddleEarthSearch/README.md

     $ npm run build

+## Create json file that stores book data
+Store the trilogy of books in the books/ directory as .txt files as ["The-Fellowship-of-the-Ring.txt", "The-Twin-Towers.txt", "Return-of-the-King.txt"]

+Python 3 must be installed.

+    $ cd python
+    $ python lotr-json.py

+Then move the resulting MiddleEarth.json into the src/ directory.

+## Docker
+View the docker branch of this repo.

 ## Future plans
-Store book quotes in sqlite database rather than in json but keep sqlite parsing limited to the client.
+* Store book data in sqlite database rather than in json but keep sqlite parsing limited to the client.

+* Add tests.

 ## Acknowledgments
 * Inspiration: [http://asearchoficeandfire.com/](http://asearchoficeandfire.com/)
-* Already created: [https://github.com/robmcelhinney/A-Song-Of-Ice-And-Fire-Search](https://github.com/robmcelhinney/A-Song-Of-Ice-And-Fire-Search) made using PHP and a mySQL database.
+* Already created: [https://github.com/robmcelhinney/A-Song-Of-Ice-And-Fire-Search](https://github.com/robmcelhinney/A-Song-Of-Ice-And-Fire-Search) made using PHP and a MySQL database.